History of the Washington Commanders: Gibbs retirement (1993)

-Norv Turner era (1994–2000)
+Norv Turner era (1994–1999)

-End of RFK and the death of Jack Kent Cooke

 Turner's first two years as head coach were unimpressive, going 9–23 during the 1994 and 1995 season.
 One individual achievement that happened during these season occurred on October 9, 1994, when linebacker Monte Coleman played in his 206th career game with the Redskins, which broke Art Monk's team record for games played (Coleman retired at season's end with 216 games played).

-On Christmas Eve 1994, the Redskins also became a part of NFL history: they were the last team to defeat the Los Angeles Rams before the latter team relocated to St. Louis for 1995.
-A 24–21 victory at Anaheim Stadium was a highlight in an otherwise dismal 3–13 season, which was the last for Chip Lohmiller, Kurt Gouveia, Raleigh McKenzie, and Mark Schlereth, all of whom left the team via free agency following 1994.
-(Gouveia, though, would return to the Redskins for one season in 1999 before retiring for good at season's end.
-In between, he spent a season in Philadelphia and three more in San Diego.)
+The team finished 3–13 in 1994, which was the last for Chip Lohmiller, Kurt Gouveia, Raleigh McKenzie, and Mark Schlereth, all of whom left the team via free agency.

 The team did see modest improvement in 1995, which was the last for pass rusher Tim Johnson, who left for Cincinnati at season's end; and Jim Lachay, who retired after 1995.
 The highlight of the season was arguably a season sweep over the hated Cowboys, including a shocking 24–17 upset in week 14 at Irving.